giuliamonopoli/deepvalve-paper/docs/inference.md

 # Running Inference with DeepValve

 This page demonstrates how to run the full DeepValve inference pipeline on a single cardiac MRI:
-1. Automatically detect a bounding box around the mitral valve using a YOLO model.
+1. Automatically detect a bounding box around the heart using a pre-trained YOLO model.
 2. Use the DSNT-based keypoint model to predict valve landmarks inside this box.

 ## 1. Overview of the demo script